Film in the Screening Room

 Sponsored by Harbor Point at Centerville, a Benchmark Senior Living Community, this hands-on art session is conducted by Anne Hitch, art therapist, from 1 - 2 pm on the third Friday of the month.
 People with memory impairment can benefit greatly from the chance to create.
 A new project every month is offered for people with Alzheimer’s and other forms of memory loss.
 Each class will be a fun, relaxing experience, where students will make a work of art to be proud of that tells their story.

 Registration: Call the museum at (508) 385-4477, ext.
 15.

 Art & Conversation There is no program for November

-Friday, June 28, 1:30 - 2:30 pm
+Friday, December 27, 1:30 - 2:30 pm

 Sponsored by Hope Dementia & Alzheimer’s Services of Cape Cod & the Islands, this program is held the fourth Friday of the month.
 Clients and their caregivers are welcome to attend these sessions conducted by Cape Cod Museum of Art docents.
 Research shows that visual stimulation through art can help stimulate memory and enhance conversation among individuals who have dementia.
 People with memory impairment and their caregivers are invited to bond with their peers through discussion and positive reinforcement.
 Participants engage not only with the art, but also with other members of the group.
 These groups are free, safe, and confidential allowing for freedom of self-expression and open conversation.
 Registration: Call Hope Dementia & Alzheimer’s Services at (508) 775-5656.